-For long term crane notification(s), aerodrome operators are suggests to consider the use of AIP supplements to AD 2.10 in advance to satisfy the notification requirements.
+For long term crane notification(s), aerodrome operators should consider the use of AIP supplements to AD 2.10 in advance to satisfy the notification requirements.
 For more information please see the NOTAM guidance available on the AIS website or contact the UK NOTAM Office.

 Notification is required if a crane is:

 - to be used within 6 km of the aerodrome/airfield and its height exceeds 10m Above Ground Level (AGL) or that of surrounding structures or trees, if higher

 - to be operated at or above a height of 100m AGL regardless of location or height of surrounding structures.